jatin-mishra/smart-text-editor/README.md

             of that i have used datastuctures(trees).

 # to see this functioning , i will strongly recommend you to use eclipse ide along with javafx installed.

+# to run the editor : run application -> MainApp.java